-Archeworks is a Chicago-based design lab and educator that uses design as an agent of change in the public interest.
+Archeworks is a Chicago-based design lab, educator and media outlet dedicated to using design as an agent of change in the public interest.
 We take a multi-faceted approach to design – we teach it, we analyze and critique it, we broadcast it, and we also create speculative works of our own.

 Since our founding, Archeworks has offered a postgraduate certificate focused on the skills, techniques and implementation of Public Interest Design: identifying opportunity, engaging a collective audience, convincing and testing ideas, and making design an agent of change.
 Through a vast network of industry experts, civic leaders, award winning practitioners and successful social entrepreneurs, students are given the tools and access to make a difference in the world, and the accountability to do so.